How to measure concrete temperature during curing time | Converge.io

 The curing of concrete is a process that starts when the concrete is placed.
 It is a reaction that occurs when the cement and water start binding together.
 The concrete needs to cure in order to reach its full strength, which takes approximately 28 days.
 During that period of time the concrete needs to stay moist to keep curing.

-If the concrete was to get dired out by hot temperatures the curing process will stop, which will affect the strength and durability of the concrete.
+If the concrete was to get dried out by hot temperatures the curing process will stop, which will affect the strength and durability of the concrete.
 This is why it is important to monitor and measure concrete temperature.

 Why do you need to measure concrete temperature?

 Monitoring the temperature of concrete is crucial for ensuring the durability and stability of concrete structures in the long run.
-If the concrete gets to hot or too cold it will not cure correctly, which is why It is essential to monitor and verify several factors:
+If the concrete gets too hot or too cold it will not cure correctly, which is why It is essential to monitor and verify several factors:

 1. That temperature remained within safe limits